nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 - Remember to `npm install`.
 Should be gut-reaction at this point (but it's not).
 - Execute `npm start` to run the Express server, regardless of exactly how you created it.
 - Package.json will have a pointer to the default 'entrypoint' file, so be sure that is correct/up-to-date.
+- NODEMON!
+When editing the config or code in an Express server, your changes *might not be reflected* without restarting `npm start`.
+Instead, do `npm install nodemon` and then execute `nodemon` and when changes are detected, Express is restarted automatically so changes are 'picked up' right away.

+Last thing to note: Working server side is making me smile a lot.
+I am excited to move to this server-side portion of the project!

 ## Thursday 27-Oct-2022